-Our procedures have not identified any significant risks around your arrangements.
+We did not identify any significant risks around these criteria, and no further risks came to light from our year-end procedures.
 We therefore expect having no matters to report about your arrangements to secure economy, efficiency and effectiveness in your use of resources.